 Chickpea and Spinach Mango Curry

-- Any vegetable oil, as needed (substitute for water if avoiding oil)
+- neutral flavored oil, as needed (substitute for water if avoiding oil)

 - 1 (~100g) medium-size brown onion, finely chopped or minced*